mech/Notes/JavaScript/React/react.md

 });
 ```

-## Component - React Element
+## Component - ReactElement

-In v0.12, you no longer call it as React Component, but rather call it as React Element.
+In v0.12, you no longer call it as React Component, but rather call it as ReactElement.

 React is functional.
 Components are just like functions.
 [They take in `props` and `state` and render HTML](http://facebook.github.io/react/docs/displaying-data.html#components-are-just-like-functions).